RadicalRiko69/Pac-n-Groove/README.md

 • PERFECT or MISS timing window, extreme difficulty!
 # COPYRIGHT INFO!
 • Pac-Man is copyrighted to Bandai Namco Entertainment Inc., this project is not affiliated with BNEI nor is it official in any capacity.

+• StepMania, and its other forks, have zero affiliation with this theme.

 • Frequency Style Arcade belongs to Giovanni Shawn @ Sushiverse Entertainment.
 # SPECIAL THANKS AND SHOUT-OUTS!